rahil627/crosscalc/README.md

 # crosscalc
-found on my sourceforge account??? lolll
+i found this bullshit on my sourceforge account! wowwww